 Lead scores are scores that you assign to each lead depending upon their behavior and engagement with your emails, on your website and app.
 For each activity, you assign a score.
 The lead that has the highest score is the most potential lead.
 Nurturing this lead a little more will get you conversions.

-For example, take a look at this lead scoring page from Aritic PinPoint-
+For example, have a look at this lead scoring page from Aritic PinPoint-

 IV.
 Landing Pages

 Another facet of automation that helps in nurturing leads is landing pages.
 A landing page acts as the entry point of a website or a particular part of your website.
-Most automation tools come with drag and drop editors so that you can customize the elements of your landing page.
+The page’s goal is to capture the visitor’s attention and convince them to stay and explore further.

 IMPACT, a branding and design company, has always been an inspiration for designs.
-The landing page they create is simple, prominent, and soothing to your eyes.
-They have a detailed feature image, proper color coordination, all the elements to trigger further actions like subscribe to their blog.
+The landing page they build is simple, prominent, and soothing to your eyes.
+They have a detailed highlight image, proper color coordination, all the elements to trigger further actions like subscribe to their blog.

 Landing pages are designed to urge your visitors to take the plunge while on your website.
 The first key to a good landing page is to keep the form short.
 If you are asking too many questions, your leads will bounce away.
 You cannot afford that.
 So, resort to progressive profiling where you ask the minimum questions like name, email address, location.
 The remaining information you gather over time.
 Many time, progressive profiling concept is associated with that of a date!
 To know more details, you can read this article from SmartBug- what is progressive profiling and how does it work.

-To nurture your leads properly, you need to create a proper workflow of your emails.
-Like, you need to automate the entire flow of your emails- which one will go when and how.
-This is a feature that is not just helpful but also saves a lot of time.
-At Aritic PinPoint, we provide automated email workflow feature so that you can concentrate on more important matters.
+To nurture your leads properly, you need to create a proper workflow to effectively nurture your leads.
+Like, you need to automate the entire flow of your emails, tags, segments, landing pages – which one will go when and how.
+This is a element that is not just helpful but also saves a lot of time.
+At Aritic PinPoint, we provide automated email workflows feature so that you can concentrate on more critical matters.
+For instance, below is a product feedback automation sequence available on Aritic Pinpoint.
+You can customize or simply use this as it is.

 VI.
 Push notifications and SMS campaigns